acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 Now here's where the constraints come in.
 Because the number of digits in the prefix to the exponent (also called the "mantissa") is limited, it means we can only construct a finite number of mantissas _per exponent_.
 That means that as the exponents get smaller, the numbers we can represent get closer and closer.
 The exponents themselves have a limited range (much less than the range of the mantissa) which means at some point we get to the smallest interval we can express in our floating point system.

-I'm hand-waiving away some details here but that's what went through my mind the first time I saw the graph of my residuals.
+I'm hand-waiving away some details (which we'll return to later) but that's what went through my mind the first time I saw the graph of my residuals.
 I noticed the errors were on the order of $1e^{-15}$.
 This is effectively zero for my purposes, and figured I must have hit the floating point limit.
 I assumed there must be some rounding approximation in the standard library `statistics.mean` function or something.

 Regardless of the details, my function was correct so I could just stop there.